dmuth/diceware/README.md

 - [Diceware for Passphrase Generation and Other Cryptographic Applications](http://world.std.com/~reinhold/diceware.txt)

+# Running this software online

+I have a copy running at [https://www.dmuth.org/diceware/](https://www.dmuth.org/diceware/).
+Feel free to use it to generate your own passwords.

+# Running this software from your computer

+Feel free to clone this repo with `git clone https://github.com/dmuth/diceware.git` and run it from a local directory on your computer.

+# Will this work on an iPhone?

+Yep!
+It should work on any mobile phone or tablet that supports Javascript, but I have only tested it on an iPhone 5S at this time.

 # Who built this? / Contact

 My name is Douglas Muth, and I am a full-time software engineer in Philadelphia, PA.